Bolboa/Speed-Dating-Analysis/README.md

   </p>

    * The threshold for my *RFE* was anything greater than or equal to *88* was removed.
+After the removal, the accuracy of the models used on the data set significantly improved.
 The column names assigned a weight of 88 or greater are demonstrated below.

    <p align="center">
    <img src="/img/RFEres.png"/>
   </p>

+  ## Models

+  * **Decision Tree**